Show your product’s ‘viewed’ or ‘purchased’ numbers

 Remember: Because of the groundbreaking nature of this paper, it could be disproven in the future (although this is rare).
 It also may not be generalizable to your situation.
 If it’s a risky change, always test it on a small scale before rolling it out widely.

-New to Ariyh? -> Subscribe below or read previous evidence-based marketing tips here
+New to Ariyh? -> Subscribe below or read other 3min marketing insights here